Alila (film): Plot

 Instead of written credits at the beginning of the film, Gitai reads out the credits, introduces himself to the viewer, and explains that Alila is based on the novel Returning Lost Love.
 The rest of the movie is made up of forty individual single-shot scenes depicting the lives of several Israelis.
-The character's lives overlap and collide.
-Gabi, a bobbed haired sexpot, and her lover Hezi—who is older, balding and married—rent a room to have an affair, while Ezra, a pot bellied divorcee, supervises an illegal construction site next door.
+The characters' lives overlap and collide.
+Gabi, a bobbed haired sexpot, and her lover Hezi—who is older, balding and married—rent a room to have an affair, while Ezra, a pot-bellied divorcee, supervises an illegal construction site next door.
 All this racket drives Schwartz, a Holocaust survivor, to a mental breakdown.
 Other characters include illegal immigrants, a teenage boy who's afraid to serve in the army, and a corrupt police officer.
-In each scene the camera moves through walls, over desks, and around rooms in order to keep focused on the character it is following, in moments of drama as well as in moments of mundane daily activity.
+In each scene the camera moves through walls, over desks, and around rooms in order to keep the focus on the character it is following, in moments of drama as well as in moments of mundane daily activity.